Civil Works Administration

-The Civil Works Administration (CWA) was a short-lived job creation program established by the New Deal during the Great Depression in the United States to rapidly create mostly manual-labor jobs for millions of unemployed workers.
+The Civil Works Administration (CWA) was a short-lived job creation program established by the New Deal during the Great Depression in the United States in order to rapidly create mostly manual-labor jobs for millions of unemployed workers.
 The jobs were merely temporary, for the duration of the hard winter of 1933–34.
-President Franklin D. Roosevelt unveiled the CWA on November 8, 1933, and put Harry L. Hopkins in charge of the short-term agency.
+President Franklin D. Roosevelt unveiled the CWA on November 8, 1933, and put Harry L. Hopkins in charge of the new agency.

 The CWA was a project created under the Federal Emergency Relief Administration (FERA).
 The CWA created construction jobs, mainly improving or constructing buildings and bridges.
 It ended on March 31, 1934, after spending $200 million a month and giving jobs to four million people.
+Social workers disliked the agency because they lost control over relief to engineers.
+In the end they forced Roosevelt to close it down.

 Accomplishments

 CWA workers laid 12 million feet of sewer pipe and built or improved 255,000 miles of roads, 40,000 schools, 3,700 playgrounds, and nearly 1,000 airports.
 The program was praised by Alf Landon, who later ran against Roosevelt in the 1936 election.

 Representative of the work are one county's accomplishments in less than five months, from November 1933 to March 1934.
 Grand Forks County, North Dakota put 2,392 unemployed workers on its payroll at a cost of about $250,000.
 When the CWA began in eastern Connecticut, it could hire only 480 workers out of 1,500 who registered for jobs.
 Projects undertaken included work on city utility systems, public buildings, parks, and roads.
 Rural areas profited, with most labor being directed to roads and community schools.
 CWA officials gave preference to veterans with dependents, but considerable political favoritism determined which North Dakotans got jobs.